 These are some gutwrenching questions to start this Mindful Monday, dear friends, but the truth is many of us are in this deserted and desolate place.
 We are stuck at the crossroads and when we dare to lift our weary heads we seeing nothing but vast space for miles and miles.

 DESCRIBING THE POWER OF PAIN

-In my post How to Walk Through Pain and Make it to the Other Side(you can read it HERE if you missed it), my heart was to share my story in an honest and real way and offer hope and encouragement.
+In my post How to Walk Through Pain and Make it to the Other Side, my heart was to share my story in an honest and real way and offer hope and encouragement.
 And while my faith, family, and friends have been instrumental in helping me push through the pain and begin the process of healing and recovery, I woke up to a new revelation.
 At first, it startled me.
 But as this new truth has settled in my heart and my soul, slowly some things are beginning to make sense to me.

 What I learned is that pain, any kind of pain, whether physical or emotional, can do funky things to your head and play mental tricks on you.
 It blinds, cripples, and isolates.
 Merciless, relentless, and fierce, pain takes no prisoners in the wilderness.

 But the fog of pain does lift (trust me on this), and when it does, you can see more clearly.
 At least that is how it happened for me.
 And when I opened my heavy eyes and lifted my bowed head, do you know what I discovered?
 I was still in the wilderness.

 The Lord led me out of the darkest valleys.
 The pain was no longer my constant companion.
 The light at the end of the tunnel was coming into focus.
 But as I cautiously turned my head to survey the view, there were still miles and miles of dry, barren land.